pactus-project/pactus.org/website/learn/glossary/glossary/index.md

 ## Validator Address

-Validator address is a unique identifier for validator on Pactus, and they point to a stake balance, hash, number, last bonding height, last sortition height and last unbond height.
+Validator address is a unique identifier for validator on Pactus, they point to a stake balance, hash, number, last bonding height, last sortition height and last unbond height.

 # W